rjnp2/Data-Science/tutorial/6. Machine Learning/7. Dimensionality reduction/readme.md

    Three methods are used for the feature selection:

     - Filters Methods \
       In this method, the dataset is filtered, and a subset that contains only the relevant features is taken.
-Some common techniques of filters method are:
-      - Correlation
-      - Chi-Square Test
-      - ANOVA
-      - Information Gain, etc.

     - Wrappers Methods \
       The wrapper method has the same goal as the filter method, but it takes a machine learning model for its evaluation.
 In this method, some features are fed to the ML model, and evaluate the performance.
 The performance decides whether to add those features or remove to increase the accuracy of the model.
 This method is more accurate than the filtering method but complex to work.
-Some common techniques of wrapper methods are:
-      - Forward Selection
-      - Backward Selection
-      - Bi-directional Elimination

     -  Embedded Methods: \
       Embedded methods check the different training iterations of the machine learning model and evaluate the importance of each feature.
-Some common techniques of Embedded methods are:
-        - LASSO
-        - Elastic Net
-        - Ridge Regression, etc.

 2. **Feature Extraction:** \
   Feature extraction is the process of transforming the space containing many dimensions into space with fewer dimensions.
 This approach is useful when we want to keep the whole information but use fewer resources while processing the information. \